 Body hair removal can be traced back as early as Ancient Egypt and Roman times.
 Back then it was believed that having less body hair meant being more civilized and of a higher social class.
-People have been trying to rid their bodies of unwanted hair ever since.
+People have been trying to

 The 1960s was a big year for laser development.
 Theodore Maiman invented the first laser using a high-power flash lamp, ruby and silver.
 Several other lasers were invented soon after including the Argon, CO2 and Nd: YAG (neodymium-doped YAG) lasers.

 The first alexandrite laser was invented.
 This laser proved much safer than its predecessors, but it did not heat the hair follicles enough to effectively treat body hair issues.

 As practitioners experimented with lasers for dermatological purposes, it was observed that some laser treatments were more damaging to certain skin tones than others.
 Dermatologist Dr. Thomas B Fitzpatrick developed a phototyping scale that classifies human skin color.
 This scale

 Scientists Anderson and Parrish developed a laser technique known as selective photothermolysis that utilizes a specific wavelength of light and pulse duration to target and destroy pigmented tissue without damaging the surrounding tissues.